Photo credit: Public.Resource.Org | Flickr

 Enjoy the journey!

-I hope the Olympic Games help to inspire, encourage and motivate you to be even better tomorrow than you are today and, just as important, I hope you get to enjoy some fantastic sports events in the company of friends and family over the remaining sporting days to come.
+I hope the KL2017 29th SEA Games and 9th ASEAN Para Games in our homeground will help to inspire, encourage and motivate you to be even better tomorrow than you are today and, just as important, I hope you get to enjoy some fantastic sports events in the company of friends and family over the sporting days to come.